microsoft/azuredevopslabs/labs/java/e2eintellij/readme.md

 1. Check the Protect this branch checkbox.

-1. Check "Check for linked work items" and set the radio to required.
+1. Check **Check for linked work items** and set the radio to required.

 1. Under Build validation, click Add build policy.
 Select MyShuttle2 from the list of build definitions and click Save.

     ![Policy configuration](images/policy.png)

-    > **Note**: You can enforce other policy options like comment resolution and minimum number of reviewers, as well as specify the merge options (like squashing).
-You can also add default reviewers.
+    {% include note.html content= "You can enforce other policy options like comment resolution and minimum number of reviewers, as well as specify the merge options \(like squashing\).
+You can also add default reviewers." %}

 ## Log a Bug using the Exploratory Test Extension